lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 h.
 Since there’s no current session, we will start a new one.
 Based on our discussion last time, we determined that the module that makes most sense for this team to work in first is __________.
 This module will let you explore your questions about __________ and ___________.
 So, select _______ , and you’ll see another request pop up to Select Team Data.
 Click on that and the down-arrow for the drop-down menu – and there is nothing there.
 This is the Team Data Menu that the far right section, Team Data Menu Maintenance, is referring to.

 4. So now let’s go to that section and expand it.
-We want to Add (upload) the data file that you created before, so click Add.
+We want to Add the data file that you created before, so click Add.
 Since you need to enter the filename EXACTLY as it is named in the data UI folder, the best thing is to copy and paste it in here.
 So go to your Explorer window, grab that name, and come back here to paste it into the space.
 Pay attention to make sure it didn’t get truncated in the translation.
 Click Save and Voila: It’s now there!

 a.
 Other functions in this section are you can Sort the data file list either alphabetically or by date by clicking the column header.
 You can delete a file by selecting the checkbox and hitting delete.
 And you can correct a file name to exactly match the one you're trying to load by selecting and Renaming it.
 (You can not change the name to something different or it won't bring in the data file you need anymore.)